margaritisarg/BEGamesAPIProjectNC/README.md

-# GamesMarsnC API
+# Game's Review API
-Welcome to the GamesMarsnC API, a project built with Express, MVC architecture, Jest, Supertest, and JavaScript.
+Welcome to the Game's Review API, a project built with Express, MVC architecture, Jest, Supertest, and JavaScript.
 This API provides users with information about game reviews through robust endpoints.

 ## Hosted Site
 Visit the hosted site here (may take a moment to load).  https://gamesmarsncapi.onrender.com/api